Back to Blog

 TechnologyFebruary 20258 min read

-What Is Vouch and How Does zkTLS Work?
+What Is vouch and How Does zkTLS Work?

 vouch is the cryptographic layer powering AudienceCheck.
-Built by the vlayer team, it uses zero-knowledge proofs over TLS to verify any HTTPS data source — without ever exposing your credentials or raw data.
+Built by the vlayer team, it uses zero-knowledge proofs over TLS to verify any HTTPS data source - without ever exposing your credentials or raw data.
+We break it down end-to-end.

 Creator's Browserinstagram.com/insights128.4Kfollowers42% US · 18% UK① TLS sessionbrowser ↔ InstagramTLS dataTLS Notary(vlayer infrastructure)1.
 Witnesses TLS handshake2.
 Records server response3.
 Signs commitment hash4.
 Generates ZK circuit② ZK proof generationno credentials seenzk proofProof Output✓ handle: @alex_creates✓ followers: 128,400✓ reach (30d): 34,200✓ US audience: 42%③ Shareable linktamper-proof · public